drbean/curriculum/tech/academic/slides.md

 Medical articles [1]____ from letters with a simple descriptive [2]____ 400 years ago to a standardized form now known as introduction, [3]____ , results, and discussion (IMRAD).
 The speed at which this [4]____ began to be used and the period it became standard in medicine is not well established.
 This study proposes to determine the [5]____ in time during which IMRAD [6]____ became the most common form of [7]____ scientific writing.

 Methods: The frequency of articles following the IMRAD [8]____ was measured from 1935 to 1985 in a [9]____ [10]____ sample of articles [11]____ in four leading [12]____ in [13]____ medicine: the British [14]____ [15]____ , JAMA, The Lancet, and the New England [16]____ of Medicine.

+## The history of IMRAD in medical journals--results && discussion {.allowframebreaks}

 authored
 authors